 Please note that if you terminate employment after age 55 and completing 10 years of service (measured on an elapsed time basis), you are entitled to additional retiree benefits, such as retiree medical insurance coverage and retiree life insurance.
 To request a full retirement packet, please contact the Office of Faculty and Staff Benefits at firstname.lastname@example.org.
 If you are planning to retire, we suggest reviewing our Retiree Checklist and the Benefits for Retirees webpage at least three months before your retirement date.

 How do I obtain information for my attorney to prepare a qualified domestic relations order, or QDRO?

-Contact your retirement plan company (Fidelity, TIAA-CREF, Vanguard) directly for guidance on preparing the QDRO.
+Contact your retirement plan company (Fidelity, TIAA, Vanguard) directly for guidance on preparing the QDRO.